 Simply put, SIEM allows real-time monitoring of security events, analytics, and historical analysis for incident investigation and compliance reporting.

-To be considered in Gartner’s report, vendors must provide both SIM and SEM capabilities and support data from “heterogeneous data sources” (network devices, security devices, servers, etc).
+To be considered in Gartner’s SIEM Magic Quadrant, vendors must provide both SIM and SEM capabilities and support data from “heterogeneous data sources” (network devices, security devices, servers, etc).
 Vendors were excluded if the SIEM solution was offered exclusively as a managed service, if SIEM product revenue was less than $13.5m in 2015, and if the products SIEM functions were primarily oriented to data from the vendor’s own products (proprietary).

 So with that out of the way, here are the key takeaways from the report.